 Begin to gain weight.
-Babies typically gain 1/2 to 1 ounce each day up to 3 months of age.
+Babies typically gain 1/2 ounce to 1 ounce each day up to age 3 months.

-Talk to your baby's healthcare provider if you think that your baby is not eating enough or is not gaining enough weight.
+Talk with your baby's healthcare provider if you think that your baby is not eating enough or is not gaining enough weight.

-Babies that guzzle their food nonstop may self-detach in 10 to 15 minutes.
-Babies preferring to savor their meals often take 20 to 35 minutes on the first breast, because they tend to take a few several-minute breaks between "courses."
-Whichever type your baby is, it is important to let him or her choose when to let go of the breast, as this self-detachment will increase the amount of higher fat and or higher calorie milk (hindmilk) your baby takes in.
+Babies that guzzle their food nonstop may let go of the breast (self-detach) in 10 to 15 minutes.
+Babies who like to slow down and enjoy their meals often take 20 to 35 minutes on the first breast.
+That’s because they tend to take a few several-minute breaks between "courses."
+Whichever type your baby is, it is important to let him or her choose when to let go of the breast.
+This self-detachment will increase the amount of higher fat or higher calorie milk (hindmilk) your baby takes in.

-Your baby probably will go through several 2-to-4 day "growth spurt" periods when he or she seems to want to eat almost around the clock.
-Babies commonly experience a growth spurt between 2 to 3 weeks, 4 to 6 weeks, and again at about 3 months.
+Your baby likely will go through several 2-to-4-day "growth spurt" periods when he or she seems to want to eat almost around the clock.
+Babies commonly have a growth spurt between 2 to 3 weeks, 4 to 6 weeks, and again at about 3 months.
 It is important to let your baby feed more often during these spurts.
 Generally, you should not need to supplement with formula during these times.
-Within a few days, your baby will have returned to a more typical pattern.
+It could interfere with your body making more milk.
+In a few days, your baby will go back to a more normal pattern.